stoplightio/platform-docs/4.-documentation/d.table-of-contents.md

 > This feature is in private beta.
 If you would like to join the beta, please [submit a request](https://roadmap.stoplight.io/c/59-completely-custom-ordering-of-your-docs-sidebar) on our public roadmap.

-If you need more control over the ordering of your project's content structure, you can create a custom table of contents.
-To get started, create a `toc.json` file in the root of your project's directory.
+If you want to customize the organization of your project's content structure, you can create a custom table of contents.
+To get started, create a `toc.json` file in your project's root directory.

 ### Rules

-The root of the `toc.json` file will start with an empty `items` array where you will define your content structure using [dividers](#dividers), [groups](#groups) and [items](#items).
+The `toc.json` file should start off with an empty `items` array where you will define your content structure using [dividers](#dividers), [groups](#groups) and [items](#items).

 <!-- title: toc.json -->
 ```json